-Describing the difference between a longboard and a cruiser in a couple of sentences would not be a good approach because there are multiple factors to explain before concluding the discussion of longboard vs cruiser board.
-Most of the cruiser boards have a short length, and they weigh less, too, while on the other hand, longboards are usually more than 36 inches long.
+Describing the difference between a longboard and a cruiser in a couple of sentences would not be a good approach.
+There are multiple factors to explain before concluding the discussion of longboard vs cruiser board.
+Most of the cruiser boards have a short length, and they weigh less.
+On the other hand, longboards are usually more than 36 inches long.
 The combo of the size and weight of a board is still not a pet rule in the skating field because some smaller longboards and long cruiser boards are available online.

-Apart from the deck length, the difference comes in trucks, wheels, deck shape, board’s flexibility, and the overall sizes of longboard and cruiser.
+Deck length is not the only factor that differentiates longboard and cruiser.
+Apart from the deck, the difference comes in trucks, wheels, deck shape, board’s flexibility, and the overall sizes of longboard and cruiser.
 Let’s skate into the definition and characteristics of both of them to understand what makes them different.

 What is a longboard?

 A traditional skateboard with a comparatively more extended deck, wider wheels, and more space to stand comprehensively defines a longboard.
 However, there are multiple longboards, e.g., for traveling, downhill racing, cruising, carving, and fast rides.
 The similar features among all are deck length and its slight concaveness, which ensure stability to the rider in longboarding of any kind.

 A short, responsive, portable, agile, and lightweight longboard is termed a cruiser board.
 Surfing the web, you will see multiple types of cruiser boards, and the widely used ones are; mini-cruiser, simple cruiser, penny boards, and surf skate.
 Because of the shorter length of the deck, cruisers mostly suit expert skaters who prefer to showcase their skating and dancing skills.
 With small size comes portability and easy cruising in crowded streets as well as empty roads.

 Longboard vs Cruiser – Difference in Trucks